Shashthi: Iconography

 Shashthi is portrayed as a motherly figure, often nursing or carrying as many as eight infants in her arms.
 Her complexion is usually depicted as yellow or golden.
 A Dhyana-mantra – a hymn describing the iconography of a deity, upon which a devotee of Shashthi should meditate – describes her as a fair young woman with a pleasant appearance, bedecked in divine garments and jewellery with an auspicious twig laying in her lap.
 A cat (mārjāra) is the vahana (mount) upon which she rides.
 Older depictions of Shashthi may show her as cat-faced, while another reference describes her as bird-faced.

 In Kushan era representations between the first and third centuries CE, she is depicted as two-armed and six-headed like Skanda.
-A significant number of Kushan and Yaudheya coins, sculptures and inscriptions produced from 500 BCE to 1200 CE picture the six-headed Shashthi, often on the reverse of the coin, with the six-headed Skanda on the observe.
+A significant number of Kushan and Yaudheya coins, sculptures and inscriptions produced from 500 BCE to 1200 CE picture the six-headed Shashthi, often on the reverse of the coin, with the six-headed Skanda on the obverse.
 Shashthi is also pictured in a Kushan-era Vrishni triad from the Mathura region, surrounded by Skanda and Vishakha.
 In Yaudheya images, she is shown to have two arms and six heads that are arranged in two tiers of three heads each, while in Kushan images, the central head is surrounded by five female heads, sometimes attached to female torsos.
 Terracotta Gupta era (320–550 CE) figures from Ahichchhatra show the goddess with three heads on the front and three on the back.

 The folk worship representation of Shashthi is a red-coloured stone about the size of a human head, typically placed beneath a banyan tree such as those usually found on the outskirts of villages.
 The banyan may be decorated with flowers or strewn with rice and other offerings.
 Shashthi is also commonly represented by planting a banyan tree or a small branch in the soil of a family's home garden.
 Other common representations of the goddess include a Shaligrama stone, an earthen water pitcher, or a Purna Ghata – a water vase with an arrangement of coconut and mango leaves – generally set beneath a banyan tree.